National identity: Conceptualization

 Political scientist Rupert Emerson defined national identity as "a body of people who feel that they are a nation".
 This definition of national identity was endorsed by social psychologist, Henri Tajfel, who formulated social identity theory together with John Turner.
 Social identity theory adopts this definition of national identity and suggests that the conceptualization of national identity includes both self-categorization and affect.
 Self-categorization refers to identifying with a nation and viewing oneself as a member of a nation.
 The affect part refers to the emotion a person has with this identification, such as a sense of belonging or emotional attachment toward one's country.
 The mere awareness of belonging to a specific group invokes positive emotions about the group and leads to a tendency to act on behalf of that group, even when other group members are sometimes personally unknown.

 National identity requires the process of self-categorization, and it involves both the identification of in-group (identifying with one's nation) and the differentiation of out-groups (other nations).
 People identify with a nation and form an in-group by recognizing commonalities such as having common descent and common destiny.
 At the same time they view people that identify with a different nation as out-groups.
 Social identity theory suggests a positive relationship between the identification of a nation and the derogation of other nations.
 People are involved in intergroup comparisons by identifying with their nation and tend to derogate out-groups.
 However, several studies have investigated this relationship between national identity and derogating other countries and found that identifying with national identity does not necessarily result in out-group derogation.

 National identity, like other social identities, engenders emotions such as pride and love for one's national group and a feeling of obligation toward other members of that group.
 The socialization of national identity, such as socializing national pride and a sense of a country's exceptionalism, contributes to harmony among ethnic groups.
-For example, in the U.S., by integrating diverse ethnic groups in the overarching identity of being American, people are united by a shared emotion of national pride and the feeling of belonging to the U.S., and thus tend to mitigate ethnic conflicts.
+For example, in the U.S., by integrating diverse ethnic groups in the overarching identity of being American, people are united by a shared emotion of national pride and the feeling of belonging to the U.S. and thus tend to mitigate ethnic conflicts.

-From the point of view of international law, sovereign national identity cannot be subject to regulation or revision by treaty, and any international treaty aiming to create or change the national identity of the sovereign state appears to violate the jus cogens rights of the nation.
-A treaty revising national identity could be subject to termination under Article 53 of the Vienna Convention on the Law of Treaties (which states: "A treaty is void if, at the time of its conclusion, it conflicts with a peremptory norm of general international law.").
-Any deprivation or revision of the sovereign national identity appears to constitute an ethnocide.
-National identity could not be subject to imposition, revision, or deprivation under any circumstances.